-Computer Information Systems can prepare the several student for employment in information technology areas.
-The Computer Application Specialist (CAS) degree is applicable to students who want to work in an office environment and be proficient in the software applications needed in today's office.
-The Computer Information Systems (CIS) degree will concentrate more on computer applications and networking than on business office The Computer Support and Networking (CSN) degree will teach the students to build, repair, and troubleshoot a computer as well as how to design and administer a network.
-The information Systems and Accounting (ISA) degree will provide the student with the computer application skills needed to function in today's business environment along with a heavy emphasis in accounting.
-Students wishing to continue their education will be eligible articulation agreements with Southern Illinois University.
+Computer Information Systems can prepare the student for employment in several information The Computer Application technology areas.
+Specialist (CAS) degree is applicable to students who want to work in an office environment and be proficient in the software applications needed in today's office.
+The Computer Information Systems (CIS) degree will concentrate more on computer applications and networking than on business office practices.
+The Computer Support and Networking (CSN) degree will teach the students to build, repair, and troubleshoot a computer as well as how to design and administer a network.
+The Information Systems and Accounting (ISA) degree will provide the student with the computer application skills needed to function in today's business environment along with a heavy emphasis in accounting.
+Students wishing to continue their education will be eligible for articulation agreements with Southern University.
 Several industry standard certifications can be attained.